spences10/scottspence.com/copy/faq.md

 **"But I have to talk to you today, my client's deadline is this afternoon"**, please, book in a [15 minute chat].

-Please don't call without a previously agreed time slot, I prefer to avoid phone calls for these reasons:
+Please don't call without a previously agreed time slot, I don't answer my phone if I'm not expecting a call.

+I prefer to avoid phone calls for these reasons:

 1. I'm on a [maker's schedule], which means interruptions are disruptive to my flow.
 1. I've already tried to answer the majority of questions asked on this page.
 I've probably phrased them more clearly here than I will on the phone.
-1. This question gets asked frequently enough that my default answer has to be, if not **"no"**, at least **"[read this first]"**.

 **Contact me by email.** That's my preferred means of communication.
 If we are still interested after some fact checking I'd love to have a